som-tp/OpenCV-Playground/README.md

 - **OpenCV** (The main powerhouse)
 - **MediaPipe** (For super accurate hand tracking) 🤙
 - **NumPy** (For all the math magic)

-## 📌 How to Use
-Each project folder is its own little world.
-Jump into any one you find interesting!
-You'll find:
--   The code (`main.py`)
--   A `README.md` explaining what it does and how to run it.
--   Resources I found helpful.

-Clone the repo, `pip install -r requirements.txt`, and start hacking!

----

 **Follow my journey from zero to computer vision hero!** PRs and ideas are always welcome.
 Let's build the future, together.